threefoldfoundation/info_sdk/src/5_3bot_sysadmin/chatflows/solutions/kubernetes/solution_kubernetes.md

 ### Delete a Provision

-You can delete a provision based on its ID which is returned by `tfuser live`
+You could delete a provision based on its ID which is returned by `tfuser live`

 ```
 $ ./tfuser live --seed user.seed --end 3000